CaterinaBi/udacity-ai-programming/README.md

 However, the running time of VGG was considerably greater than those of AlexNet and Resnet: respectively, the three architectures took 35", 6" and 3" to perform the task.
 I would be curious to test the three architectures on a wider range of images.

 ## Additional task: Uploading 4 new images to further test the performance of the three architectures

+The last task required by the project was selecting and uploading four additional pictures to the program, and test how the architectures perform with them.
+The requirements were that the images be squares, had a .jpg extension, and featured: one dog whose breed we knew, one animal which was not a dog, one object, and one horizontally-flipped version of the selected dog image.
+My choices were the following: